 How to Write a Mission Statement in 5 Steps

 A mission statement is one of the most powerful tools you have for leading your business or organization to success.
 The trick is knowing how to craft the perfect one, before you start posting it around your office or on your business website.
 There are a few tips and tricks to nailing exactly the right wording to articulate your vision and values - to yourself, to your employees, and to your target audience.
-Let’s jump in and review what makes an effective mission statement and how to write one for your business or organization.
+Let’s jump in and review what makes an effective mission statement and how to write one for your business or organization regardless of wether you're just starting your business or scaling.
 Plus, we’ve included seven excellent mission statement examples at the end for your very own inspiration.

 What is a mission statement?

 Let’s start with the basics.
 You’ve probably heard that a mission statement is the lifeblood of your business.
 But what really is it?
 A mission statement takes the ‘why’ of what you do and consolidates it into about one to two sentences (and no, a run-on sentence that’s the length of a paragraph does not qualify).
 This abbreviated expression of your values and purpose helps everyone who encounters your work to immediately understand what you’re all about.
+It's different from an executive summary but still important to your business.
 And it serves to remind you and your employees why you continue walking in the door each morning.

 A strong mission statement will contain four key elements: